 - Join one of our societies, such as SusSoc, where you can meet like-minded people at events such as socials and sports.

 Join our online taster course

 Our two-week course introduces you to the processes of the hydrosphere, the geosphere, and the biosphere and explore the impact of human activity and climate change on our planet.
 Join today on Futurelearn.

 Accreditation is the assurance that a university course meets the quality standards established by the profession for which it prepares its students.

-This programme is accredited by the Institution of Environmental Sciences (IES) so you can be assured that it meets high standards, contains a strong component of practical, field and theoretical activities, and has excellent opportunities for training, work experience and links to the professional environmental sector.
+This course is accredited by the Institution of Environmental Sciences (IES) so you can be assured that it meets high standards, contains a strong component of practical, field and theoretical activities, and has excellent opportunities for training, work experience and links to the professional environmental sector.

 You’ll explore all the principles that underpin the broad subject matter of the environmental sciences.
-The core level one environmental science modules will form the basis of your degree studies and cover the fundamentals of the biosphere, the hydrosphere, the atmosphere and the geosphere and how society interacts with each.
+The core level 1 environmental science modules will form the basis of your degree studies and cover the fundamentals of the biosphere, the hydrosphere, the atmosphere and the geosphere and how society interacts with each.